Thousands flee homes outside Athens as heat fuels wildfires

 The blaze sent a huge cloud of smoke over Athens, prompting multiple evacuations near Tatoi, 20 kilometers (12 1/2 miles) to the north and forcing the partial closure of Greece's main north-south highway.
 Residents left their homes in cars and on motorcycles, often clutching pets, heading toward the capital amid a blanket of smoke.

-Fire crews went house to house to ensure that evacuation orders were carried out.
+Fire crews went house to house to ensure that evacuation orders were carried out, and 315 people were escorted to safety after calling for help.
 Authorities said nobody was listed as missing, and Greek media said six people required treatment for light breathing complaints.

 As the heat wave scorching the eastern Mediterranean intensified, temperatures reached 42 degrees Celsius (107.6 Fahrenheit) in parts of the Greek capital.
 The extreme weather has fueled deadly wildfires in Turkey and blazes in Italy, Greece, Albania and across the region.